PeiranHan/PeiranHan.github.io/content/post/hybrid_flowshop_lb/index.md

 #### 1. Makespan-Based Lower bound
 The first lower bound is quite simple, which is based on the critical path theory.
-The entire set of jobs can finish no sooner than the total processing time for the longest duration job.
+The entire set of jobs can finish no sooner than the total processing time for the longest-duration job.
 Thus, we have the following as a makespan lower bound:

 ```python
 total_processing_times = [sum(jobs) for jobs in job_data]